conormalone/WindFarms/README.md

-# WindFarms
-USA Windfarm EDA
+EDA for USA Windfarm Data, containing details of projects, and State by State lightning strike data.